caijun/blog.tonytsai.name/_posts/2015-04-23-Why-Does-the-Jackknife-Estimate-of-Standard-Error-Have-the-Factor-(n-1):n.md

 categories:
 - Statistical Computing
 tags:
-- jackknife
+- Jackknife
-- standard error
+- Standard Error
-- resampling
+- Resampling
 ---

 Today I read **7.2 The Jackknife** in [Stastical Computing with R](http://www.amazon.com/Statistical-Computing-Chapman-Hall-Series/dp/1584885459) and found the explanation for why the jackknife estimate of standard error have the factor $(n-1)/n$ is unclear.
 I refered to [An Introduction to the Bootstrap](http://www.amazon.com/Introduction-Bootstrap-Monographs-Statistics-Probability/dp/0412042312) by Bradley Efron and R. J. Tibshirani, and the [slides](https://www.scss.tcd.ie/Rozenn.Dahyot/453Bootstrap/04_Jackknife.pdf) of jackknife by Rozenn Dahyot to figure out the reason.
 Here is my understanding for the existence of factor $(n-1)/n$.